briantweed/laravel-view-folder/readme.md

 ```
 <br/>

+**Example**
 ``` php
 php artisan make:view pages.admin.test --p --f
 ```

-This will create a pages/admin/test tree folder structure with a partials subfolder and the CRUD files
+This will create a pages/admin/test tree folder structure with a partials subfolder and the CRUD files.

 <br>